History of Mysticism available as ebook

 Big Mind book

-I received this via email, and since it seems to be an open invitation thought I would post it here.
+I received this via email, and since it seems to be an open invitation I thought I would post it here.
 Seems like a great chance for those interested in supporting the publishing of this book, and the Big Mind process in general.

 Dear Sangha and Supporters,